SumoLogic/sumologic-documentation/README.md

 ## Contributing Content

-For detailed guidelines, see [Contributor Guidelines](/docs/contributing).
+For detailed instructions, including our style guide, see [Contributor Guidelines](/docs/contributing).

-We recommend forking the repo, creating all content changes in branches, and submitting pull requests.
+We recommend forking our repo, applying your content changes in a new branch, and submitting a pull request.
 We will work with you to get this content reviewed, tested, and merged for publishing.

 ## Building Locally